goschtl/zope/zope3org/trunk/src/zorg/live/README.txt

 which are concurrently online and share the same resources.

-Therefore this package contains a specialization of Zope3's twisted server that handles all LivePage requests without the need for database connections
+Therefore this package contains a specialization of Zope3's twisted server that handles LivePage requests without the need for database connections
 and persistent objects outside of the ordinary Zope3 threads.
 The Zope3 requests still work of course but should be restricted to security or persistence issues as far as possible whereas the event handling is done by twisted.

-Another problem is that the Zope event model does not guarantee that we get all relevant data to distinguish relevant events.
+Another problem is that the Zope event model does not guarantee that we get all necessary data to distinguish relevant events.
 For instance, many Zope application send many ObjectModifiedEvents after another without distinguishing between changes of a ZopeDublinCore attribute, the file data, container content, etc. As long as the ObjectModifiedEvent is only used to update the modification